 Serving a more functional purpose over interactive, the 3E-B18 model is a chair.
 Specifically, it serves as a mobility chair and works for outdoor or indoor use.

 The 3E-C18 model might act as a “retail stall” for items or concessions.

 The 3E-D18 model actually has off-road capabilities and a power bank.
 Honda intends for this model to help emergency and/or constructions crews.

 As these are just concepts, it is difficult to say how they will change in development.
 But if Honda does not take proper malware precautions, added convenience could quickly turn into a troublesome proposition.
 For example, if your mobility assistant goes on the fritz, how do you get to help?

 4. Aeolus: Smart Household Robots for Everyday Life

 Even though the Disney movie Smart Home kind of turned me off of AI run houses, a robot butler still sounds pretty cool.

-Enter Aeolus: a robot that can clean your house, act as a bodyguard, and more.
+Enter Aeolus: a robot that can clean your house, act as an alarm for posture changes in case of a fall, and more.
 It features built-in cameras, Alexa and Google Home integration, and a 2.5 KG payload.